 1. Nature photography soothes babies—big and small

 Children and infants are not unlike our adult selves.
-We all get anxious in traffic or crowded, noisy restaurants.
-And whether we’re in a high-end spa or its naptime at preschool, soothing sounds, soft lighting and comforting smells help us relax.
+We all get anxious in traffic or in crowded, noisy restaurants.
+And whether we’re in a high-end spa or its naptime at preschool, soothing sounds, soft lighting, and comforting smells help us relax.
 Indeed, science has proven our surroundings affect not just our mood, but also our concentration and health.